Emiliano Zapata

+Life and career

-Early life
+1879–1909: Early life

 Emiliano Zapata was born to Gabriel Zapata and Cleofas Jertrudiz Salazar of Anenecuilco, Morelos, the ninth of ten children.
 Contrary to popular legend, the Zapatas were a well-known local family and reasonably well-off.
 Emiliano's maternal grandfather, José Salazar, had served in the army of José María Morelos y Pavón during the siege of Cuautla, while his paternal uncles Cristino and José Zapata fought in the Reform War and the French Intervention.
 Emiliano's godfather was the manager of a large local hacienda and his godmother was the manager's wife.
 The Zapata family were descended from the Zapata of Mapaztlán and were likely mestizos, Mexicans of both Spanish and Nahua heritage.
 Although it is not known conclusively whether Zapata himself spoke Nahuatl, historian Miguel León-Portilla has cited later Zapatista proclamations and eyewitness accounts to argue that he was fluent in the language.

 Gabriel Zapata was a farmer and horse trainer, and Emiliano's upbringing on the farm gave him an intimate familiarity with the difficulties of the countryside and his village's long struggle to regain the land taken by expanding haciendas.
 He received a limited education from his teacher, Emilio Vara, but it included "the rudiments of bookkeeping".
 Gabriel died when Emiliano was about 16 or 17, leaving the latter to care for his family.
 Emiliano was entrepreneurial and bought a team of mules to haul maize from farms to town and bricks to the Hacienda of Chinameca; he was also a successful farmer, growing watermelons as a cash crop.
 He was a skilled horseman and competed in rodeos and races, as well as bullfighting from horseback.
 These skills as a horseman brought him work as a horse trainer for Porfirio Díaz's son-in-law, Ignacio de la Torre y Mier who had a large sugar hacienda nearby.
 Emiliano had a striking appearance, with a large mustache in which he took pride, and good quality clothing described by his loyal secretary: "General Zapata's dress until his death was a charro outfit: tight-fitting black cashmere pants with silver buttons, a broad charro hat, a fine linen shirt or jacket, a scarf around his neck, boots of a single piece, Amozoqueña-style spurs, and a pistol at his belt."
 In an undated studio photo, Zapata is dressed in a standard business suit and tie, projecting an image of a man of means.